CDL-Quantum/CohortProject_2022/Week3_Shor/Business_Application.md

 ![CDL 2022 Cohort Project](../CDL_logo.jpg)
-# Quantum Cohort Project Business Application: A score system for quantum hardware
+# Quantum Cohort Project Business Application

+In this business application, we present a scoring system for quantum hardware.
+This neutral, transparent, and understandable benchmarking system is based on Shor's algorithm.
+It allows all actors on the quantum computing scene to communicate with a common knowledge of the devices, thereby building a bridge between the expert and laymen communities at play.

 ## Step 1: Explain the technical problem you solved in this exercise